 Darren DeMatas from Selfstartr

 It’s reallllllly hard to find and hire good freelance SEOs.
 Upwork and those sites is a dice roll each time.
 I literally have to hire 20 people to find one good one.
+So I don’t think that there is any best seo freelance websites.
 I’ve had much better luck with SEO Facebook groups.

 Mandy McEwen from Mod Girl Marketing